fhiso/legacy-format/dates.md

 specified *date*.

-It is *recommended* that the `BEF` and `AFT` forms of *date ranges* are only used if it is believe the specified *date* is probably within a few years of the unknown *date* being represented.
+It is *recommended* that the `BEF` and `AFT` forms of *date ranges* are only used if it is believed the specified *date* is probably within a few years of the unknown *date* being represented.

-{.example}  If an individual was elected mayor of a city in 1745 and the cultural norms of the time mean the person was almost certainly an adult, and probably in middle age, their *date* of birth *should not* be recorded as `BEF 1745`.
-Even though this would literally be true insofar as the person was indeed born before 1745 and this representation is not prohibited, it is *not recommended*.
+{.example}  If an individual was elected mayor of a city in 1745 and the cultural norms of the time mean the person was likely a middle-aged adult, their *date* of birth *should not* be recorded as "`BEF 1745`".
+Even though this would literally be true, insofar as the person was indeed born before 1745, and this representation is not prohibited, it is *not recommended*.
 The person could well have been born in the previous century which would be stretching the definition of "a few years".
 If there is need to give a date of birth, a crude estimate given with the `EST` token might be preferable.

-A *date range* using the `BET` &hellip; `AND` form of *date range* is a *precision range* of the unknown *date*.

 A *date range* using the `BET` &hellip; `AND` construct represents an unknown *instant* on or after the first specified *date*, and on or before the second specified *date*.
 This is a way of specifying an unknown *date* in terms of its *precision range*.
-In this form of *date range*, the first specified *date* *should* be no later than the second specified *date*.
+In this form of *date range*, the first specified *date* *must not* be later than the second specified *date*.

-{.example}  If someone's *age* is recorded as 26 on a census conducted on 3 April 1881, their *date* of birth could be recorded as `BET 4 APR 1854 AND 3 APR 1855`.
-However current practice is to record this as `ABT 1855`.
+{.example}  If someone's *age* is recorded as 26 on a census conducted on 3 April 1881, their *date* of birth could be recorded as "`BET 4 APR 1854 AND 3 APR 1855`".
+However the usual practice in GEDCOM is to record this as "`ABT 1855`".

 {.ednote}  Should ELF encourage users to prefer the *date range* form in the previous example?